svyatlo/nodeMentoringProgram/src/task1/task1-1/README.md

 ## Task 1.1

-### Write a program which reads a string from the standard input `stdin`, reverses it and then writes it to the standard output `stdout`.
+### Write a program which reads a string from the standard input `stdin`, reverses it and then writes it to the standard output `stdout`

 - The program should be started via **npm script** using **nodemon** (i.e. `npm run task1-1`).
 - The program should be running in a stand-by mode and should not be terminated after the first-string processing.